ispc/ispc/docs/ispc_for_xe.rst

 Windows.
 Additionally you need `Level Zero Loader
 <https://github.com/oneapi-src/level-zero/releases>`_.

-To use ISPC Run Time for CPU on Linux you need to have ``OpenMP runtime`` installed on your system.
-Consult your Linux distribution documentation for the installation of OpenMP runtime instructions.
+To use ISPC Run Time for CPU on Linux you need to have ``Intel(R) oneAPI Threading Basic Blocks`` installed on your system.
+Consult your Linux distribution documentation for the installation of TBB runtime instructions.

 Basic Command-line Options